mendrik/feather/feather-docs/content/decorators/index.md

 ```

 ### templateName
-  This is used with array bindings and specifies which template method should
+  This is used with array bindings and specifies which template method should be used for the children.
-  be used in the child widget class to render its children.
-If no name is used it defaults to
-  the method that is decorated with no-arg @Template()
+  If no name is used it defaults to the method that is decorated with no-argument @Template()

   {{< note title="Note" >}}
-  Note that child widget should not
+  Note that child widgets in an array should not call ```this.render()``` in the init method, since the
-  call this.render() in the init method, since the framework will take care of this.
+  framework will take care of this.
+However, you can still use the init method for other code as you wish.
   {{< /note >}}

   Here an example: